wmccone/Employee_Tracker_Wmccone/README.md

   1) Go to my github repo
   2) Clone my repo down to your computer using your command line.
   3) Run NPM Install to install any necessary dependencies into your directory.
-  4) Load the Employeeschema into your SQL management platform (This should also seed some starting data into your database)
+  4) Load the Employeeschema.sql into your SQL management platform (This should also seed some starting data into your database)
   5) Create a .env file using the template provided.
 You will need a username and a password.
   6) Use node employeedirectory.js to run the application.